microsoft/WhatTheHack/999-SQLModernization/Student/Challenges/Challenge02/Challenge02.md

 ### Understand key blockers

 There's a saying, "If you can't measure it, you can't improve it."
+Perhaps for code optimizations, it's more accurate to say, "To effectively improve something, you begin by measuring it."
 Looking at the execution plan is a key way to understand how a query is parsed and executed so that changes can be intentional and evaluated.
 This part of the challenge involves understanding the indexing and reading the execution plan.
 While altering a table and its indexes to improve a query may harm another query, the goal is to find the appropriate tradeoffs.

 The WWI team powers a dashboard that uses a query similar to the below to track current invoices for a given day.
 Execute and evaluate its execution plan.